-The hope that nonformal education could function as a means to reform the educational system of a country seems to have been false.
-Nonformal education has had some important effects on the thinking of national policy makers in education and on some of the internal aspects of the formal school system.
-The dialogue about nonformal education has raised awareness of the limitations of the school system, of the large proportions of the population which remain unserved, and has led to a great many innovations in the programs based at formal schools.
+The hope that non-formal education could function as a means to reform the educational system of a country seems to have been false.
+Non-formal education has had some important effects on the thinking of national policy-makers in education and on some of the internal aspects of the formal school system.
+The dialogue about non-formal education has raised awareness of the limitations of the school system, of the large proportions of the population that remain unserved, and has led to a great many innovations in the programmes based at formal schools.
 All of these effects are positive, but fall short of reform in the sense referred to in this discussion.
-With increasing experience with nonformal education, it becomes clearer that nonformal education has many of the same limitations as formal education.
-On the level of local innovation, and as an alternative way to use scarce resources nonformal education has much to offer, particularly as more resources are made available, and programs increase in size and scope.
-Yet, at root nonformal education seems to serve essentially the same role in relation to society as formal education does.
+With increasing experience with non-formal education, it becomes clearer that non-formal education has many of the same limitations as formal education.
+On the level of local innovation and as an alternative way to use scarce resources non-formal education has much to offer, particularly as more resources are made available and programmes increase in size and scope.
+Yet at root non-formal education seems to serve essentially the same role in relation to society as formal education does.

-In the remainder of the paper, emphasis will shift to attempts at reform within nonformal education programs.
-The two cases discussed below reflect attempts to revitalize and reform existing adult or community education programs.
-Reform in this context refers to substantial changes in the goals and the methods of the nonformal education programs.
-Success in achieving these goals would result in both a quantitative change in output, and a servicing of new needs for new clientele.
+The two cases discussed below reflect attempts to revitalize and reform existing adult or community education programmes.
+Reform in this context refers to substantial changes in the goals and the methods of the non-formal education programmes.
+Success in achieving these goals would result in both a quantitative change in output and a servicing of new needs for a new clientele.
 Success would not be likely to lead to changes in large societal structures or patterns of distribution of wealth and power within the society.